DaneCasperson/t2vert/README.md

 said, i have updated this script to work best with the canon 50D, 5D II and the black magic pocket camera (the original one)

 I also include some cool features to create hdr video, for those who like the idea.

+Current known dependencies

+you must have
+FFMPEG
+Dark Table CLI (I believe it is included with dark table in almost all distros) Dark Table

+it is possible you need more dependencies, but if your working from ubuntu you probably already have them installed

+Optional dependencies

+Luminance-HDR-CLI
+it can be handy to have Luminance hdr installed as well.